Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 There are many ways to find the IP address, but most require some knowledge of networking.
 The easiest way for most people is via the router.
 Almost all home routers run a DHCP server that automatically assigns IP addresses to devices that connect.
-You can usually find an overview over what is called DHCP leases in the router, which usually shows the name, IP address and MAC address for all devices currently known by the DHCP server.
+You can usually find an overview over what is called DHCP leases in the router, which typically shows the name, IP address and MAC address for all devices currently known by the DHCP server.
 You can find the IP address in that overview by figuring out which one is your Mill device.

 To avoid repeated discovery For file-based Things, the property `macAddress` must be defined in the form `68:B6:XX:XX:XX:XX`.